-~~~~~~ 262 / 5.000 Çeviri sonuçları Introduction Attracting Attention Informing about, targets Reminder, of preliminary, information.
-Improvement Presenting new information, using stimulating material.
-Guiding learning.
-Uncovering, the performance.
-Giving feedback.
+262 / 5.000 Çeviri sonuçları Introduction

+- Attracting Attention

+- Informing about targets

+- Reminder of preliminary information

+Improvement

+- Presenting new information using stimulating material

+- Guiding learning.

+- Uncovering the performance

+- Giving feedback

 Conclusion.

+- Evaluation - Ensuring permanence and transfer

-Evaluation Ensuring, permanence, and, transfer Introduction: In this section, the students were asked, "How much should we trust the tests performed during the pandemic process?"
+Introduction: In this section, the students were asked, "How much should we trust the tests performed during the pandemic process?"
 It is aimed to introduce the course by asking a question in the form of a question.
+(Attention)

-(Attention) Then the students will be informed about the achievements of the subject.
-(Do not notify the target).
-Ask the students.
-"What will we gain from knowing the reliability of the tests?" and "What kind of interpretation, would you, develop, if we wanted to evaluate a test for all possible situations?"
-It is planned to bring the students to the level of readiness related. to the subject by asking questions such as: remembering prior knowledge.
+Then the students will be informed about the achievements of the subject (Do not notify the target).
+Ask the students, "What will we gain from knowing the reliability of the tests?" and "What kind of interpretation would you develop if we wanted to evaluate a test for all possible situations?"
+It is planned to bring the students to the level of readiness related to the subject by asking questions such as: remembering prior knowledge.

 Improvement: Students will be provided with a discussion on PADLET to become aware of conditional probability.
 Then, they will be asked to prepare a presentation on the subject and the presentation prepared by the lecturer will be shared.
-(Presenting new information using stimulating material) After this presentation, students will try an application in which, conditional, probability, and Bayes.
+(Presenting new information using stimulating material)

+After this presentation, students will try an application in which conditional probability and Bayes.
 Theorem are modeled through the Geogebra application.
-Within the scope of PADLET and related directive (Appendix A), students will be expected to make a judgment about, conditional probability.
-(Guiding learning).
+Within the scope of PADLET and related directive (Appendix A), students will be expected to make a judgment about conditional probability.
+(Guiding Jearning).

 Students will be asked to realize their learning outcomes with active learning methods based on the principles given in the directive.
-After the discussion, reinforcement of the subject related to conditional, probability, and Bayes Theorem applications will be made by using the GeoGebra dynamic software program (Uncovering the performance).
-Students will be asked to realize their learning outcomes with active learning methods based on the principles given in the directive.
-After the discussion, reinforcement of the subject related to conditional, probability, and Bayes Theorem applications will be made by using the GeoGebra dynamic software program (Uncovering the performance).
-Students' work will be guided, by the course instructor and constructive
+After the discussion, reinforcement of the subject related to conditional probability, and Bayes Theorem applications will be made by using the GeoGebra dynamic software program (Uncovering the performance).

+Students' work will be guided by the course instructor and constructive feedback will be given (Feedback).

+Conclusion: The performances of the students will be evaluated by the rubric and checklist (Appendix B) both by themselves and by the other members of the group and the instructor of the course.

+(Evaluation).

+Regarding the "circle concept and its applications" in the next topic, it is necessary to determine the situation regarding the permanence and transfer of the activity in the applications carried out for the acquisition of "obtaining a circle based on the polygon concept".
+(Ensuring Permanence and Transfer)